h2r/ein/install.md

 Use wstool to check out the Baxter SDK.
 These commands check out the most recent version of the SDK; if you are running an older version you will need to check out the correct branch.
+If you are using the jaco, instead install the JACO SDK.
+If pidrone, install pidrone_pkg.
+The build will automatically detect which robot packages are in your workspace and compile Ein for that robot.
+This switch is done with a conditional flag in the CMakefile, so edit the CMakefile directly to force it to compile for a particular robot.

 ```
 wstool init .